 Long-range fighter escort

 The range of the Mustang fighter allowed the strike wings to be escorted all the way on these operations.
 Two Danish pilots flew escorts in early May.
 Wg Cdr Kaj Birksted DSO DFC had been appointed Wing Leader of the ‘B’ Wing at RAF Station Bentwaters on 16 March 1945.
 The squadrons of this wing—118, 129 (Mysore) and 165 (Ceylon) Squadrons—operated the Mustang III.
-Another fighter pilot—Lt Kjeld Rønhof—had been posted to 19 Squadron as Flight Commander only days before, on 25 April 1945.
-He had not flown operationally since 7 October 1944, when he had been injured, and he joined 19 Squadron at Peterhead in Scotland.
+Another fighter pilot—Lt Kjeld Rønhof—had been posted to 19 Squadron as Flight Commander at Peterhead in Scotland only days before, on 25 April 1945.
+He had not flown operationally since 7 October 1944, when he had been injured.
 He flew the Mustang IV for the first time on 26 April 1945.

 Birksted and the Bentwaters Wing